 The panel is comprised of the CCAF dean of academic affairs; education services advisor, Headquarters USAF and major command personnel; base-level education services personnel; and ANG and AFRC components.
-It provides a forum for addressing issues of mutual concern to both the Community College of the Air Force and the education services community; its primary focus is on the student body when making recommendations.
-The panel advises the CCAF president on issues of concern to students, education services and AFRC and ANG training personnel; reviews CCAF academic policies and administrative procedures that affect off-campus education centers; and advises the CCAF president on marketing methods that will encourage participation in the college.
+It provides a forum for addressing issues of mutual concern to both CCAF and the education services community; its primary focus is on the student body when making recommendations.
+The panel advises the CCAF commander on issues of concern to students, education services and AFRC and ANG training personnel; reviews CCAF academic policies and administrative procedures that affect off-campus education centers; and advises the CCAF commander on marketing methods that will encourage participation in the college.